 Temporary food benefits provided to children who receive free or reduced price meals through their schools

-DHS is working with the Department of Public Instruction (DPI) and the Department of Children and Families (DCF), to provide temporary food benefits to children who normally receive free or reduced price meals through their schools.
+DHS is working with the Department of Public Instruction and the Department of Children and Families, to provide temporary food benefits to children who normally receive free or reduced price meals through their schools.
 This is referred to as Pandemic EBT or P-EBT.

 - Pandemic EBT benefits are available for the months that a child or children were eligible for free or reduced price school meals.

-- The deadline for applying for these benefits has been extended to July 31, 2020, to ensure families have an opportunity to receive the benefits they are eligible for.
-Parents and guardians are encouraged to apply for benefits if they have not received them to date and believe their child or children are eligible.
+- The deadline for applying for these benefits was July 31, 2020, to ensure families had an opportunity to receive the benefits they were eligible for.

 - The unique nature of this program has made implementation challenging.
 DHS appreciates everyone’s patience as we work to ensure that families get the benefits they are eligible to receive.